by Dr. Bill Rawls

 The guiding principles for creating effective supplements were:

-- Purity — highest quality ingredients are essential for maximum benefits
+- Purity: The highest quality ingredients are essential for maximum benefits.

-- Potency — use of modern herbal extracts concentrate medicinal benefits
+- Potency: The use of modern herbal extracts with concentrated medicinal benefits.

-- Synergy — combining herbs with different properties to potentiate the value of each individual herb
+- Synergy: The combination of herbs with different properties to potentiate the value of each individual herb

 I condensed my entire natural protocol for overcoming chronic Lyme into four primary formulas.
 These four formulas contain the top 50 ingredients that I’ve researched for strengthening the immune system.
 The daily regimen is simple: 3 capsules of each formula twice daily.